Floral Easter Table Decor Ideas

 Floral Centerpieces

 I opted to remove my DIY table runner for this occasion and use one long floral garland for my Easter brunch.
-While fresh flowers are absolutely lovely for a special celebration, I’ve become quite fond of faux florals these days.
+While fresh flowers are lovely for a special celebration, I’m fond of faux florals these days.

 I fell really hard for the floral garland you see below!
 We’re talking “double-heart-eyes-emoji” hard!
 It has a mix of hydrangeas, peonies, and zinnias, to name a few.
-Don’t you love the soft textures and twiggy branches on this baby?
-(Dreamy pause.)
+Don’t you love the soft textures and twiggy branches?

 There really wasn’t much to add beyond the garland, except for an Easter egg here or there.
 My twin boys were happy to sprinkle a few eggs around the branches.
 They LOVE helping me with my blog projects.